CristianIacob/StockTakR/README.md

 	Download it from here: https://developer.android.com/studio/index.html (Go to the bottom of the page)

 2.)
-Connect your mobile with you PC via USB cable
+Connect your mobile with your PC via USB cable

 3.)
 Deploy application to your mobile